yoloseem/awesome-sphinxdoc/README.rst

 sphinx-intl_
    Sphinx utility that make it easy to translate and to apply translation.

+sphinx-me_
+   Wraps your README-only projects in a dynamic Sphinx shell for hosting on `readthedocs.org`_.

 `Sphinx to GitHub`_
    Script to prepare Sphinx html output for `GitHub Pages`_.